sodadata/docs/soda-cl/anomaly-detection.md

     holidays_mode = None
   ```

 - **mape**: [Mean absolute percentage error (MAPE)](https://en.wikipedia.org/wiki/Mean_absolute_percentage_error) is a statistical measure of how accurate a forecasting method is.
 It calculates the average percentage error between the forecasted and the actual values.
+If you choose this profile, we aim to maximize prediction precision.
 The lower the `MAPE` value, the more accurate the model's predictions are.
 When optimizing for `MAPE`, the model becomes more sensitive to changepoints and seasonal variations, providing a tighter fit to the training data.
 However, this increased sensitivity can sometimes lead to overfitting.
 In such cases, the model might mistakenly identify normal data points as anomalies.
 If overfitting becomes an issue, switching to `coverage` profile might be more beneficial.
 For your guidance, specific hyperparameters are associated with the `MAPE` as shown below:

   ```python
     # Non-default tuned hyperparameters for coverage profile